dietercastel/SAE/README.md

 Intended to work in combination with [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express).

 This file can also be manually created using the following template in a file.
+Don't forget to remove the directives you don't need because a more specific directive will override a more general one.
 ```JavaScript
 {
     "default-src": [],